Ferrum College: From crisis to growth

-By 1940, half of the enrolled students were college level, the elementary division closing before the end of World War II.
-With the closing of the original Training School's primary school, some thought that the mountain mission school had served its purpose.
-In a 1948 editorial for the Richmond Christian Advocate, its editor Dr. George Reamey recommended the school be closed.
-The resignation of the fourth president, the Rev. Derby in 1948, came in part from similar concerns about the viability of the school in post-war Virginia.
+By 1940, half of the enrolled students were college level; the elementary division closed before the end of World War II.
+With the closing of the original training school's primary school, some thought that the mountain mission school had served its purpose.
+In a 1948 editorial for the Richmond Christian Advocate, its editor, George Reamey, recommended the school be closed.
+The resignation of the fourth president, Derby in 1948, came in part from similar concerns about the viability of the school in postwar Virginia.
 However, this crisis inspired a wide outpouring of support from alumni and a decision to make stronger appeals and more competitive salaries to entice faculty and staff to the college's rural location.
-At the same time, the school's name was shortened to just Ferrum Junior College.
+At the same time, the school's name was shortened to just "Ferrum Junior College".

-President Derby's successor was fittingly one of the many alumni who championed a future for Ferrum Training School, Dr. Nathaniel Davis of the class of 1924.
+President Derby's successor was fittingly one of the many alumni who championed a future for Ferrum Training School, Nathaniel Davis of the class of 1924.
 Under his leadership, the school continued its transition into a junior college and instituted an annual hike for the students in the surrounding mountains.
-By the 1950s the junior college transformation was complete, the High School division closing in 1955.
+By the 1950s, the junior college transformation was complete, with the high school division closing in 1955.